prettydiff/share-file-systems/documentation/linuxVM.md

    1. Go back into properties and change it to *24bit, 48000 hertz* and click *OK* button.
    1. The *Playback* tab is complete.
 Repeat that process for the microphone under the *Recoding* tab.
    1. Ensure the microphone is enabled in the Windows host recording application.

-## Adapters
-In the VM host configure 2 adapters for each guest machine.

-1. **NAT** - This should be the default configuration and all default settings are fine.
-This provides internet access to the guest machine.
-2. **Host Based Adapter** - The default settings for this adapter type are fine.
-This provides connectivity between the host and guest machine.

 ## Ports
 Linux will not allow use of reserved ports (anything below 1024) for applications run by regular users, so we have to fix that.